jakob-r/mbo_asd/response_to_the_reviewers.md

 In the table the effects for the second stage (final) are smaller then for the fist stage (early) which is in line with most realistic scenarios.
 --> Often Realisitic scenario, also for the motivating example: First stage, second stage ...
 --> Tim
+Early outcome overoptimistic and therefore higher.
+This is a typical scenario.

 > In page 8 table 2, the selection of “espilon” and “threshold” used in the arm selection should be based on the clinical meaningful cut, I am not sure how practical that they are part of parameters to be optimized?
 The authors should also evaluate with different setting.